Mithila-Panagoda/MSC-ITM-SDP/backend/readme.md

 ### Run project with uvicron if the websocket is to be used <-- for realtime shipment updates
 ex: `uvicorn project.asgi:application --host 127.0.0.1 --port 8000`

+### Email service
+To Send emails to recipients with out printing it on console (dev work) add the following to .env `DJANGO_EMAIL_BACKEND="django.core.mail.backends.smtp.EmailBackend"`